jefsmo/test-automation-selenium/README.md

 Call the ExecuteAsync() method by passing in an HTTP Request.

 ### Test.Automation WebDriver Projects
-The WebDriver projects create NuGet packages for WebDrivers.
+The WebDriver projects create NuGet packages for browser spcecific WebDrivers.
-This is to ensure the test has the appropriate WebDriver copied to the binaries directory when the test is run.
+Each test project has the appropriate WebDriver copied to the binaries directory when the test is run.
-You can update the WebDriver to a current version by copying it to the project and regenerating the NuGet package.
+You can update the WebDriver to a current version by copying the new version to the project and regenerating the NuGet package.

 Each WebDriver is related to a specific browser.
 You need a WebDriver for each browser you intend to run tests against.